o2r-project/o2r-meta/README.md

 This is a collection of metadata related micro services for the o2r-platform:

 1. schema & documentation of the o2r metadata
-2. metaextract - collect meta information from files or session
+2. extract - collect meta information from files or session
-3. metaharvest - collect metadata from external sources via OAI-PMH
+3. broker - translate metadata from o2r to third party schemas
-4. metavalidate - check if metadata set is valid to the schema
+4. validate - check if metadata set is valid to the schema
-5. metabroker - translate metadat from o2r to third party schemas
+5. harvest - collect metadata from external sources via OAI-PMH

 For their role within o2r, please see [o2r-architecture](https://github.com/o2r-project/architecture).